ShrushtiGowari09/E--Commerce-Website/README.md

 - **Add Products to Cart**: Click the "Add to Cart" button on product pages.
 - **View Cart**: Access the cart from the navigation bar to view, adjust quantities, or remove items.
 - **Apply Coupons**: Enter a coupon code in the "Apply Coupon" section and click "Apply" for discounts.
-- **Proceed to Checkout**: Click the "Proceed to Checkout" button to complete your purchase.

 ## Contributing
 Contributions are welcome!
 To contribute: